Top 7 things to do in Montreal THIS Summer!

 Go discover a farmers market like Jean Talon and Atwater.
 The Jean Talon market is the biggest farmers market in the city, I did a food walking tour there, and you can read more about in this article.
 My favourite is the Atwater market with all its flowers and food stands at the back.
 This is a great place to eat or grab things to do a picnic and visit the canal which is only 2min away.
 The market is constructed under the Art Deco style.
 Plus it is located between two great neighbourhoods, Saint-Henri and Little Burgundy.
 My new favourite hangout spot is the Canal Lounge, a small boat on the canal transformed into a bar.
 If you are visiting around mid July, you need to try the Quebec strawberries!
 You can easily find them at the market, the are full of flavours, small, juicy and sweet!

 Do you love food trucks?
 Then I have the perfect place for you!
 Every first Friday of the month, the entire food trucks squad gathers at the Olympic Park in the summertime.
 It's a free admission to the site but you will pay for you food.
 The First Fridays get VERY BUSY, you have been warned!
+The other days of the week, the food trucks are scattered around downtown and the neighbourhoods La-Petite-Patrie & Outremont.

 Who doesn’t love fireworks?
 Luckily we have ton throughout the Summer!